 Cave paintings and symbolic artefacts found by archaeologists suggest the earliest humans believed in spirits and supernatural forces.
 Animals, the stars, the land in which they lived and dead ancestors all inhabited a spirit world that was connected to their everyday life.
 Special individuals, like Shaman, were thought to be able to contact the spirit world and seek their guidance when they entered mysterious trances.
 These men and women would call upon the spirits to bring good hunting or heal the sick and were possibly the first doctors.

 Spirit healers would perform ceremonies and cast spells to treat the sick.
 We also believe that they dispensed the first medicines.
 Drinking the blood of a wild animal killed in the hunt would give hunters special powers or eating special plants known only to the shaman could treat sickness.
 It is possible that these treatments would sometimes have a beneficial effect and it is thought that drugs like digitalis and morphine were first discovered in this way.

 Primitive Herbal Medicine

-Herbal Medicine, sometimes referred to as Herbalism or Botanical Medicine, is the use of herbs for their therapeutic or medicinal value.
-An herb is a plant or plant part valued for its medicinal, aromatic or savory qualities.
+Herbal Medicine, sometimes referred to as Herbalism or Botanical Medicine is the use of herbs for their therapeutic or medicinal value.
+A herb is a plant or plant part valued for its medicinal, aromatic or savoury qualities.
 Herb plants produce and contain a variety of chemical substances that act upon the body.

 In the long process of discovering which plants are edible, humans in the Stone Age also identify many which seem to cure ailments or soothe a fever.